Dual Enrollment Courses

 Start earning college credit while still in high school.

 Sophomores, Juniors and Seniors in high school have the opportunity to take a variety of Freshman level art and design classes at CCS during the Fall and Winter semesters and earn college credits that can be applied to a future undergraduate program at CCS or the college of their choice.
-The CCS StART Scholarship offers $3,369 towards the cost of tuition.
+The CCS dual enrollment discount offers students to take a $4,617 course for only $900.
 Many students are also eligible to receive additional funds via the State of Michigan School Aid Act.
 Classes are available after school at our Detroit campus or online on Saturdays.

 For more information about Dual Enrollment contact the Office of Precollege and Continuing Studies at 313.664.7456.